 28. Swap out seasonal clothing (if you’re the type who changes your closet around for different seasons).

 30. Restock purse/wallet/diaper bag if necessary.

 LIVING AREA CLUTTER:

 I consider the living areas to be anywhere I can easily see when I walk into the house (kitchen, dining room, living room, office).
 I like these spaces to be relatively clutter-free so I’m not staring at clutter and mess all day long.

 Yes, they get messy EVERY day… but we also diligently put them back to “normal” again every day (usually before lunch, before dinner, and before bed).
 It makes such a big difference in the overall feel of our home — and it’s so nice to wake up to a clean house every morning!

 31. Fold all blankets, put them away, and place pillows back on furniture (this makes such a big difference).

-32. Bring all dirty dishes to the kitchen and load dishwasher.
+32. Bring any dirty dishes to the kitchen and load the dishwasher.

 33. Put all books, movies, magazines, and newspapers away.